 The key to discovering yourself again is to step out of your rut, take action, and work to create a life you love again.
 Like me, though, you may have no idea how to go about that.

-Here are seven steps on how to find yourself again when you feel lost:
+Seven steps on how to find yourself again when you feel lost

 1. Don't fight how you feel.